By understanding how 1000+ student-facing computers are being used, they strategically repurpose rooms and reallocate computer stations to meet needs.

-Mount Royal University saved $25,000 by turning unused labs into classrooms.
-They traded manual headcounts and weeks of number crunching for LabStats’ automation.
+Mount Royal University saved $25,000 per lab by turning four unused labs into classrooms—trading manual headcounts for LabStats’ automation.

-LabStats helped Manhattan College make better, more-informed budgeting decisions for their labs by showing exactly how software and hardware resources were …
+LabStats helped Manhattan College make better, more-informed budgeting decisions for their labs by showing the usage of hardware and software.

 Middle Tennessee State University College of Business uses LabStats reports to back up funding requests and provide central IT with solid statistical evidence.

 Utah Valley University’s main goal with LabStats is to understand what is most important to lab users so they can provide the best resources to their students.

 In over 10 years, Xavier University hasn’t found a better tool than LabStats for gathering and reporting on computer and application usage in their labs.

 A single LabStats report helped Cornell University prove that their computer labs were being used regularly by 12,000 students, over 50% of their student population.